-GASB Statement No. 101, Compensated Absences, establishes recognition and measurement guidance for liabilities related to account to the statement of guidance for liabilities related to compensated absences.
+GASB Statement No. 101, Compensated Absences, establishes recognition and measurement guidance for liabilities related to compensated absences.
 This pronouncement had no impact on the financial statements of the District.

 NOTE 2 - CASH

 Bank balances of the District's cash, including restricted amounts, consist of the following: